yaswanthkrishna84/Attendance-Using-Multi-Face-Detection/README.md

 ## Output

 The output will be in the form of excel sheet.
 The excel sheet will contain the name of the person and the time of the attendance.
-The excel sheet will be in the following format.The Name of the Excel sheet will be

-##### Final_attendance.xlsx